geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-12-30/meeting-transcript.md

 I think the only real requirement for the bounty is it isn't egregiously slower than Clang O0.
 And I mean the generated code.
 But the register, so you have register assignment, right?
-You're mapping each UOP to a register.
+You're mapping each UOp to a register.
 And we want that to be a one-to-one mapping.
-We want each UOP to live in a register, and this is going to move into some stuff that we don't quite have the infrastructure for yet, which is UOPs that are, like, for example, if an assembly language has something that can add three things together, if there's an instruction that can add A, B, and C together all at once,
+We want each UOp to live in a register, and this is going to move into some stuff that we don't quite have the infrastructure for yet, which is UOps that are, like, for example, if an assembly language has something that can add three things together, if there's an instruction that can add A, B, and C together all at once,
 we could make a rewrite rule that's kind of called ops.instruction.
 And then ops.instruction is a rewrite rule where it takes in the two adds and converts it directly to that instruction.
 Or you can think of things like a lot of load instructions will do indexing in the load instruction.